lorey/top-regional-repositories/README.md

 score(repo, region) := #(stars from users in the given region) / (#(stars of repo) + 1000)
 ```

-To be able to compute the given score, I have geocoded the locations of a few popular GitHub users.
+To be able to compute the given score, I have used the geocoded locations of popular GitHub users.
 I know, this favors repositories starred by popular GitHub users, but I don't think the effect is statistically relevant.
 The small number of geocoded users should be a bigger problem for statistical correctness :)